If aging gracefully is on your to-do list, then healthy aging is where you need to focus.

 Make your own food more.
 Yes, grabbing takeout during lunch or after work is quick and easy, especially when you’re busy, but it’s not doing your body or your budget any favours.

-I love making food, but even I’m not always in the mood to be in the kitchen after a long day at the office.
+I love making food, but even I’m not always in the mood to be in the kitchen.
 The way around this is to find meals that are easy to make, nutritious and yummy.
-Minimalist Baker* ticks all those boxes, with hundreds of super delicious recipes.
+The Happy Pear and Vegan Richa are two of my current faves.

 Healthy Aging Means Staying Aware

 Age is sneaky.
-When you’re young you’re too busy enjoying life to think about anything further away than the weekend.
-As you get older life just kind of ups and carries you along.
-One minute you’re in college and then next you’re married with kids.
+When you’re young, you’re too busy enjoying life to think about anything further away than the weekend.
+As you get older, work and family life carry you along.

-It takes work, of course it does, but when you consider what will happen if you don’t make the effort, I think you’ll agree that the rewards are worth it.
+It takes work, but when you consider what will happen if you don’t make the effort, I think you’ll agree that the rewards are worth it.

 At least then you could say you did your best.
-But imagine knowing you could have prevented the predicament you find yourself in if only you’d lived a healthier more active lifestyle?
+On the other hand, imagine knowing you could have prevented the predicament you find yourself in if you’d lived a healthier and more active lifestyle.

 Healthy Aging Means Staying Sharp

 Our brains need exercise just as much as our bodies do.
-Between Google and our Smartphone, we’re becoming lazier and lazier.
+Between Google and the advent of Smartphones, we’re becoming lazier and lazier.
 Everything is a click away, so there’s no need to remember anything.

-I can remember all my childhood friends’ phone numbers (1980s), but when I got a new cell phone number recently it took me a month to memorise it.
+I can remember all my childhood friends’ phone numbers (1980s) and yet I still struggle to commit Sporty’s cell number to memory.

 Stay abreast of technology (don’t be ‘that’ old person with the feature phone), use an online tool like Lumosity to challenge your brain and try to learn something new everyday.